David Bache: Range Rover

 Bache had a hand in the styling of the Range Rover that was launched in 1970, although the basic lines had already been defined by Spen King and Gordon Bashford.
 David Bache smoothed the prototype's functional lines and must share in the credit for the car's award-winning design.

 Rover SD1

 Bache's final Rover was the 1976 SD1 - the replacement for his P6.
 It was notable for its ground-breaking five-door hatchback design on a large executive car and its bold interior, winning the 1977 European Car of the Year award.
 Its success was hampered by BL's notorious production and reliability problems.

 Metro and Maestro

-As chief stylist at BL, Bache was also involved in the design of the 1981 Austin Metro.
-He also made improvements to Ian Beech's Austin Maestro design.
+As chief stylist at BL, Bache was also involved in the design of the 1980 Austin Metro.
+He also made improvements to Ian Beech's Austin Maestro design, which was launched in 1983.

 After being forced to resign from his post by newly installed BL chief Harold Musgrove in 1982 following disagreements over the yet-to-be-launched Austin Maestro, and his replacement by Roy Axe, he set up his own design company, David Bache Associates which worked outside the motor industry as much as inside it.